canonical/ubuntu-frame/RUNNING_IN_A_VM.md

     $ ssh -P 10022 <your‑user>@localhost

-## Install Ubuntu Core Kiosk
+## Install Ubuntu Frame
 You should now have a command prompt reading something like `<your‑user>@localhost:~$`.
-Now install Ubuntu Core Kiosk with the following command:
+Now install Ubuntu Frame with the following command:

-    $ snap install ubuntu-core-kiosk
+    $ snap install ubuntu-frame

 Once the installation completes the QEMU window should show a graduated grey screen.
-This is the default Ubuntu Core Kiosk wallpaper.
+This is the default Ubuntu Frame wallpaper.
 This can be changed using the “config” snap configuration option:

-    $ snap set ubuntu-core-kiosk config="
+    $ snap set ubuntu-frame config="
     wallpaper-top=0x92006a
     wallpaper-bottom=0xdd4814
     "